sapandang/cheat-sheet/selenium/xpath.md

 =========================================================
 xpath getting the last element from the list
-:IN FAREYE USED IN USER ROLE ADD FORM
+:USED IN USER ROLE ADD FORM

 (//*[@name='userTypeform']//select)[last()]